-The PCNC 440 uses ball screws for all the three axes, which prevents backlash and improves accuracy.
+The PCNC 440 uses ball screws for all three axes, which prevents backlash and improves accuracy.

-Like most machines at this price level, the Tormach uses dovetail ways for slides which makes for easy movement provided lubrication is done properly.
+Like most machines at this price level, the Tormach uses dovetail ways for slides which make for easy movement, provided lubrication is done properly.

 The cutting area or the work envelope that you get with this mill is 10" x 6.25", which is actually a bit lesser than the TAIG mill.